Gemini 9A: Experiments

 There were two photography experiments.
 S-1 hoped to image the Zodiacal light during an EVA, but it was changed to inside the spacecraft after the problems encountered by Cernan.
-And S-11 involved the astronauts trying to image the Earth's airglow in the atomic oxygen and sodium light spectra.
-They took 44 pictures as part of this experiment with three showing actual airglow.
+S-11 involved the astronauts trying to image the Earth's airglow in the atomic oxygen and sodium light spectra; 44 pictures were taken as part of this experiment with three showing actual airglow.

 S-10 had hoped to retrieve a Micrometeorite Collector from the ATDA.
 This failed after they were unable to dock with it, but they were able to image it during close approaches.
 Instead they recovered the similar S-12 collector on the Gemini spacecraft.
 D-12 also failed because it was an investigation of controlling the AMU.

 The last experiment was D-14 which was UHF/VHF Polarization.
 This was an extendable antenna mounted on the adapter section at the rear of the spacecraft.
 It was hoped to obtain information about communication through the ionosphere.
 Six trials were performed but the antenna was broken by Cernan during his EVA.